alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 ## Creating a local debugging loop

-I wrote another Python script to load some data in the index and check for the error. it would:
+I wrote another Python script which would:

-1. Create an index with a random name
+1. Create an index with a random name (so I could reuse the same Elasticsearch instance)
 2. Apply a mapping to the index
 3. Index all the documents
-4. Run a query the index, see if it errors
+4. Run a query against the index, see if it errors

 I could use this with the minimal query I'd already found, and my reduced data set, and test against different versions of Elasticsearch.
 With the reduced data set, this took less than a minute each time, which is a relatively fast debugging loop.